David-Rai/frontend/react/README.md

 - IT is also the hooks of react js
 - It helps to share parent data to the childs
 - It also prevents props drilling

+## useMemo
+- It helps to memomizes or smooth out the time consuming calculation or functions